zhanshen360/ethcracker/README.md

 You can also specify some keys for every line.

     ~a always use some value from this string
-    ~c Try both: capitalized and not-capitalazed versions of all words.
+    ~c Try both: capitalized and not-capitalized versions of all words.

 For example the template file